Flavor signatures of isosinglet vector-like down quark model: Introduction

+We compare the measured values of the above quantities to the theoretical expressions for them in the standard CKM and do a $\chi^2$ fit to obtain the SM CKM parameters.
+Then we redo the fit, using the corresponding theoretical expressions in the isosinglet vector-like down-type quark model and obtain values for the SM CKM parameters as well as the new physics magnitudes $\theta_{14},\, \theta_{24}$ and $\theta_{34}$ and the new physics phases $\delta_{14}$ and $\delta_{24}$.

+We then turn on to predict observables that are expected to be affected by the $b'$ quark, while still being consistent with the above measurements.
+We examine following observables: (i) the branching fraction of $K_L \to \pi^0 \nu \bar{\nu}$, (ii) the branching fraction of $B \to X_s \nu \bar{\nu}$, (iii) direct $CP$ asymmetry in $B \to (K,\,K^*)\,\mu^+\,\mu^-$, and (iv) deviations in the standard model $Wtb$ couplings and bottom quark coupling to Higgs boson.

 The paper is organized as follows.
-In Sec.~\ref{zfcnc}, we define the model.
-In Sec.~\ref{chi2}, we present the details of the $\chi^2$ fit.
+In Sec.~\ref{zfcnc}, we define the model, list the input values of various quantities used in the fit and discuss the definitions of $\chi^2$ for each individual observable.
 The results of the fit are presented in Sec.~\ref{results}.
+Using the results of the fit, the predictions for several observables, which are to be measured, are given in Sec.~\ref{pred}.
 We conclude in Sec.~\ref{concl} with a discussion of the results.